timgates42/koalixcrm/doc/source/index.rst

 ..
-Koalix CRM documentation master file, created by sphinx-quickstart on Wed Oct 15 17:36:17 2014.
+Koalix ERP documentation master file, created by sphinx-quickstart on Wed Oct 15 17:36:17 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Koalix CRM's documentation!
+Welcome to Koalix ERP's documentation!
 ======================================

-Koalix CRM - Beautiful CRM/ERP for small business
+Koalix ERP - Beautiful ERP for small business